Rhys McClenaghan

 Rhys Joshua McClenaghan (born 21 July 1999) is an artistic gymnast from Northern Ireland who competes internationally both for Ireland and Northern Ireland.
 McClenaghan is widely recognised as one of the best pommel horse specialists of his generation.

-He is the 2024 pommel horse Olympic champion, the first gymnast to win an Olympic medal for Ireland.
+He is the 2024 pommel horse Olympic champion and the first gymnast to win an Olympic medal for Ireland.
 McClenaghan is also a double world champion on the pommel horse, having won gold in 2022 and 2023.
 He is the first Irish artistic gymnast to win world championship gold, having also been the first Irish gymnast to win a world medal with bronze in 2019.
-He is a three-time European champion representing Ireland and a Commonwealth Games champion representing Northern Ireland.
+He is a three-time European champion representing Ireland (2018, 2023, 2024) and a Commonwealth Games champion representing Northern Ireland.
 McClenaghan was the first Irish gymnast to compete in a European final and also the first to win any European medal.
 He is the only gymnast to become Olympic, World, European and Commonwealth champion on a single apparatus.

-In 2019, McClenaghan became the first Irish gymnast to qualify for a world championships final and also to win a medal (bronze).

-He also competed for Northern Ireland at the 2018 Commonwealth Games, winning gold.
-He followed this by winning the 2018 European Championships.
-In 2023, McClenaghan won a second European title and retained the world title.
-His third European crown came in Rimini in 2024.

 McClenaghan was named RTÉ's Sportsperson of the Year for 2023.
 Along with dance partner Laura Nolan he won the 8th series of Dancing with the Stars in March 2025.

+He missed all gymnastic competitions in 2025 due to injury.

 Early life

-McClenaghan was born in Newtownards, County Down, to Tracy, a nursery school teacher, and Danny McClenaghan, a builder.
+McClenaghan was born and raised in Newtownards, County Down, to Tracy, a nursery school teacher, and Danny McClenaghan, a builder.
 He has an older brother, Elliot.

 By age six, he already displayed a precocious aptitude for gymnastics and started training at Rathgael Gymnastics Club in Bangor.
 McClenaghan later attended Regent House School in Newtownards.
 He has been coached by close friend Luke Carson for many years.